The Mesopotamian Blues: musings on Sumerian colour values

 So, how can we examine the value of a colour in a culture from approximately 4000 years before our own time?

 There are a couple of methods that archaeologists and historians use to do this.
 The foremost is examining the sign system and the usage of terms in extant written texts.
 Next in line comes visual comparison, which involves comparing artefacts and artworks for examples of the use of a coloured material and the intention conveyed by this.
-After those, there are a variety of anthropological methods that may be applied, such as comparison with values and terms from other living or historical cultures.
-Finally, it is quite important to be aware of their physical environment; what materials, minerals, plants and animals made their world.

 Of these methods currently the textual method and a modern linguistic/anthropological theory dominate discussion of Near Eastern colour value.